Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 On the other hand, the CRH in the amniotic fluid increases significantly when the stress goes on for long periods.
 As s result, the effect on fetal growth becomes evident.

-Why Expectant Mothers Must Prioritize Stress Management
+Why Moms Must Prioritize Stress Management During Pregnancy

 Author